 |Hotel Lleo Barcelona|

 There is something charming about Hotel Lleo, maybe it's the beautiful façade, or the simple reception or the affable manager.
-The hotel has a great location, right in the centre of the city on a bustling shopping street linking Plaça Catalunya and Plaça Universitat.
-The lounges all have shiny marble floors and oddly, palm trees and plants which doesn't sound very tasteful but this hotel gets away with it!
+The hotel is right in the centre of the city on a bustling shopping street linking Plaça Catalunya and Plaça Universitat.
+The lounges have shiny marble floors and oddly, palm trees and plants which doesn't sound very tasteful but this hotel gets away with it.
 In fact the design must be liked because the manager told me that several other hotels had copied their decorations.